master-csmi/2024-m1-nemo/README.md

 - Verify if our results align with previous studies

 # Compilation
-to compile the project you need to follow these steps:
+To compile the project you need to follow these steps:
 ```
 python3 -m pip install --upgrade pip
 pip install -r requirements.txt
 ```

-# Execution
+# Reproducibility
+To run the eight simulations done in the report you need to run:
 ```
 python3 Code/run.py
 ```
+and the eight resulting graphs are stored in the **graph** directory.
+You can modify the simulation parameters by editing the file **Code/run.py**.

 # Contributors
 - Justine Ehret